Can Lowe's Companies Inc. (LOW) Remain Competitive?

-Lowe’s Companies Inc. (NYSE:LOW) went down by -1.03% from its latest closing price compared to the recent 1-year high of $215.22.
-The company’s stock price has collected 6.50% of gains in the last five trading sessions.
-Press Release reported 23 hours ago that Lowe’s Unites Creator Collective And Project Matchmaking Program To Help Us All #FallTogether
+Lowe’s Companies Inc. (NYSE:LOW) went down by -0.44% from its latest closing price compared to the recent 1-year high of $215.22.
+The company’s stock price has collected -0.52% of loss in the last five trading sessions.
+Press Release reported 11 hours ago that Lowe’s Pledges $2 Million In Wake Of Hurricane Ida To Support Relief Efforts

 Is It Worth Investing in Lowe’s Companies Inc. (NYSE :LOW) Right Now?